Oral Hygiene Flagstaff

 Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring early gum disease under control.
 Use these in conjunction with brushing and flossing.

-Fluoride Treatments in Dr. Bacon and Dr. Stowell‘s office
+Fluoride Treatments in Dr. Bacon, Dr. Stowell and Dr. Blane‘s office

 In office fluoride treatments are an effective means to preventing cavities.
 Although beneficial to all patients, to those that have experienced some gum recession it is of the utmost importance.
 There is no hard enamel covering ones roots and therefore it is an area that can erode rapidly if left alone.Our hygienists will offer this 1 minute treatment at the end of your dental appointment if she feels you would benefit.
 In dentistry, prevention is the cheapest, easiest and most effective way to maintain oral health.

-Daily brushing and flossing will keep dental calculus to a minimum, but a professional cleaning at Dr. Bacon and Dr. Stowell Flagstaff office will remove calculus in places your toothbrush and floss have missed.
+Daily brushing and flossing will keep dental calculus to a minimum, but a professional cleaning at Dr. Bacon, Dr. Stowell and Dr. Blane Flagstaff office will remove calculus in places your toothbrush and floss have missed.
 Your visit to our office is an important part of your program to prevent gum disease.
 Keep your teeth for your lifetime.